RAY Staff

 Carrie wheater - RAY CEO

-John has been involved with RAY for several years, initially as a Volunteer and more recently as a Volunteer Trustee.
-He came to RAY with a lengthy background in anti-racist activism and this was the driver in becoming involved in a charity that directly helps refugees, asylum seekers and migrants.
+John has been involved with RAY for several years, initially as a volunteer and more recently as a volunteer trustee.
+He came to RAY with a lengthy background in anti-racist activism, which was the driver in becoming involved in a charity that directly helps refugees, asylum seekers and migrants.

-John’s work background involves 28 years in the Civil Service working in the Courts and Tribunals system.
-The first half of that time was spent in clerical and managerial roles in Court offices and the second half as a Learning & Development professional covering areas ranging from South Yorkshire northwards and into Scotland.
-He is an Associate Member of the Chartered Institute of Personnel & Development (CIPD).
-He did also train as a greengrocer in his youth!
+John’s work background involves 28 years in the Civil Service working in the Courts and Tribunals system, initially in clerical and managerial roles in Court offices and later as a Learning & Development professional covering areas ranging from South Yorkshire northwards and into Scotland.

 Steph Cooper - SENIOR PROJECT WORKER